 Feeling ready to embrace your grey hair?
 We’ve got you.
-This grey hair guide covers everything you need to know about caring for grey hair, whether you’re rocking a silver streak or are in that awkward transitional phase where you’re growing them in.
+This grey hair guide covers everything you need to know about caring for grey hair, whether you’re rocking a silver streak or are in that awkward transitional phase where you’re letting your greys grow in.

 Working a grey hair streak

 We’ve all had the urge to tweeze grey hairs when they sprout up, but resist.
-“Plucking out grey hairs can damage the follicle, and then sometimes your hair just won’t grow back,” says Toronto-based Kristjan Hayden, creative director for Aveda Canada.
+“Plucking out grey hairs can damage the follicle, and then sometimes your hair just won’t grow back,” says Toronto-based hairstylist Kristjan Hayden.
 “As your number of greys increases, you will end up pulling out more and more.
 Since hair naturally thins as you get older, you don’t want to encourage it.”